Why Failed Relationships Do NOT Make You a Failure

 Often, patients speak to me about feeling like a failure because a relationship failed.

 They take the fact that a break-up, or even a series of failed relationships, directly indicates something is deeply wrong with them.

 They feel flawed and unlovable, and there is no hope for future success in romance.

-Long-term relationships, and especially marriage, can feel like an insurmountable failure as you have invested so much of yourself, your time, and your identity being part of a couple.
+Long-term relationships, especially marriage, can feel like an insurmountable failure as you have invested so much of yourself, your time, and your identity as part of a couple.

 Many times, people have tried to work things out, gone to counseling, and even adjusted issues their partner was not pleased with.

 Check out these couple’s therapy quotes if you need help with the end of your relationship.

 Failed Relationships Do Not Make Us a Failure